Private IRBs: WCG IRB, Inc. (formerly Western IRB or WIRB), and Advarra (former Chesapeake, Quorum, Schulman)

-1. The PI submits an application to Chesapeake IRB through Chesapeake IRB's online electronic system, CIRBI.
+1. The PI submits an application to Advarra IRB through Advarra IRB's online electronic system, CIRBI.
 The steps for login and starting a new submission are summarized below.
-Also review the Chesapeake IRB handbook.
-Chesapeake IRB can train PIs and their staff on how to use this system.
+Advarra IRB can train PIs and their staff on how to use this system.

 - Go to the CIRBI web site, click "sign up" and create a user profile.
 Then you will be issued credentials to access the system.